django/channels/docs/tutorial/part_1.rst

 .. note::
     Ignore the warning about unapplied database migrations.
-    We won’t be using a database in this tutorial.
+    We won't be using a database in this tutorial.

 Go to http://127.0.0.1:8000/chat/ in your browser and you should see the text "What chat room would you like to enter?" along with a text input to provide a room name.

 Type in "lobby" as the room name and press enter.
-You should be redirected to the room view at http://127.0.0.1:8000/chat/lobby/ but we haven’t written the room view yet, so you’ll get a "Page not found" error page.
+You should be redirected to the room view at http://127.0.0.1:8000/chat/lobby/ but we haven't written the room view yet, so you'll get a "Page not found" error page.

 Go to the terminal where you ran the **runserver** command and press Control-C to stop the server.